conduce-group/linq2odata/README.md

   + [x] Add basic querying options, top, count, etc
   + [x] split out file parsers
   + [ ] allow parent extending
+    - currently rewriting line parsing to go through each line checking type and what to do, as in replacer
+      + should go through and build import/export trees, then check odp's across trees, not in file...
   + [ ] test e2e
+- [ ] better checking of lines
+  + iterate over all declarations instead of assuming it's in first one of line
+  + ensure that a class has class-y things in it
 - [ ] null checking TS
 - [ ] ensure replacement on correct object type
     - [ ] Non Angular2 Where replacement